Differences between IEP facilitation and mediation

 In both processes, the professional neutral keeps the focus on the student, manages group dynamics, validates the common interests, keeps the momentum flowing towards consensus, helps look forward, models good communication skills, and helps the students have a voice.

-Please see our WSEMS video in which Jane Burns, System Administrator/Mediation Partner and Nina Meierding, Former Mediation Partner, discuss the differences and similarities of IEP facilitation and mediation in order to help you select the most appropriate process for your situation.
+Please see our WSEMS video in which Jane Burns, a former System Administrator/Mediation Partner and Nina Meierding, Former Mediation Partner, discuss the differences and similarities of IEP facilitation and mediation in order to help you select the most appropriate process for your situation.
 The video is located at https://www.wsems.us/multimedia/videos/differences-mediation-iep-facilitation/.